 This is why I take astragalus

 I first caught wind of this root used in Traditional Chinese Medicine when I heard Dr. Weil speak in Calgary a few years ago.
 He’s the bald dude with the white beard who’s on CNN and Oprah a lot.
 He’s also a Harvard MD, and one of the top holistic health practitioners in the US.

 We all know the hazards of this time of year when the weather changes, and all the kids and co-workers return from holidays to start swapping germs back and forth.
 That’s why September (or ideally mid-August) is a great time to start take astragalus.

 Since taking astragalus I don’t get sick nearly as much.
 Even if I do catch a cold (so rare), I feel better taking astragalus during it.
 For me, it’s more effective than Vitamin C or echinacea.

+There’s actually quite a few regular stores where you can buy astragalus.
 I used to drink this (inexpensive) green tea with astragalus from SuperStore.
 I can’t find it anymore, but I think it’s worth mentioning in case you’re able to find it in your region.